UK College of Public Health Launches New MS in Biostatistics Program

 Ideal candidates for the new MSBST program will include those with a moderate mathematics background or STEM background along with a commitment to public health and biomedical science.
 Working professionals in the health-related workforce seeking additional advanced training in the design, analysis and communication of biomedical data are also encouraged to learn more.

-Fall 2022 applications are now being accepted for the MSBST program.
+Applications are now being accepted for the MSBST program.
 Visit the program page to learn more.